z4cki/z4cki/README.md

 ### Hi there 👋
-I'm Zhekai Ji, a Software Engineer.
-A Web 3.0 rookie
+I'm Zack, a Software Engineer and web3 rookie.

 ### Technologies
 These are some of the technologies and tools that I work with: